 As a two-person mom-and-pop operation, it is hard for Seema and Eric to constantly manage multiple moving parts, but they delegate based on their talents and personalities.

 Bubbly and social Seema teaches the class, focusing on keeping the passengers motivated and encouraging them to “high-five” each other.
 She also handles the marketing and social media, which is one of her biggest challenges because she is doing it all herself.

 “We would go viral on YouTube with more manpower and more money,” she said.

-As a result, she’s become very creative and nimble with her marketing strategy, executing it in a way that is true to her mission of connection building and relationship nurturing.
+As a result, she has become very creative and nimble with her marketing strategy, executing it in a way that is true to her mission of building connections and nurturing relationships.

 In contrast, practical Eric handles the engineering.
-He not only drives the bus, but he also handles all the maitenance.
-He built the lightweight harnesses that double as seat belts to keep passengers safe and comfortable as they peddle furiously.
+He not only drives the bus, but he also handles all the maintenance.
+He built the lightweight harnesses that double as seat belts to keep passengers safe and comfortable as they pedal furiously.
 And staying true to his legal background, he wrote the company’s entire patent of safety systems.

-Even though they are a small business, their delegation and knowledge of their own strengths shows their nimbleness, resourcefulness and creativity.
+Even though they are a small business, their delegation and understanding of their own strengths shows their nimbleness, resourcefulness and creativity.

 Be Flexible and Pivot

 One of the most important things that Seema and Erik learned in their entrepreneurial journey is the importance of pivoting, or adapting to change, even if it’s different from the original vision.
 They originally intended the bike bus to give people an opportunity to exercise during their commutes to work.
 Since the concept of a mobile gym or a mobile spin class is so novel and outside the box, and they did not have the marketing dollars to advertise to everyone in the Greater Boston area, it was hard to gain traction for the commuter rides on an individual itickering level.